 Orthopaedic Surgery and Rehabilitation

-Texas Tech University Health Sciences Center (TTUHSC) El Paso is the fastest growing medical school in Texas.
-With a 25-year tradition of excellence in clinical education, the Center continues to prepare medical students and residents for careers in medicine.
-In the process, the center has become one of the area's major health care providers.
+Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso) is the fastest growing medical school in Texas.
+With a 25-year tradition of excellence in clinical education, TTUHSC El Paso prepares medical students and residents for careers in medicine, and is one of the area's major health care providers.

-Access to care is an issue for many low income El Pasoans due to economic constraints and lack of transportation, particularly in the rural, peripheral areas.
+Access to care is an issue for many low-income El Pasoans due to economic constraints and lack of transportation, particularly in the rural, peripheral areas.
 TTUHSC El Paso is improving access in these areas through school-based facilities, in which pediatricians from TTUHSC El Paso host prima/care clinics.
 Children are treated for a full spectrum of ailments, and for many, this provides their only contact with a physician.
-Access reaches even farther as the departments of pediatrics, orthopedic surgery, and neurology regularly visit isolated, far west Texas communities, offering specialized care for developmental and learning disabilities, illnesses, and chronic disease conditions.
+Access reaches even farther as the departments of pediatrics, orthopedic surgery, and neurology regularly visit isolated, far West Texas communities, offering specialized care for developmental and learning disabilities, illnesses, and chronic diseases.